wp-plugins/google-adsense-dashboard-for-wp/readme.txt

 == Description ==

-Using a widget, <a href="http://deconf.com/earnings-dashboard-google-adsense-wordpress/" rel="me">Earnings Dashboard</a> displays detailed Google AdSense statistics and reports, on your website, under your administration panel.
+Using a widget, <a href="http://deconf.com/earnings-dashboard-google-adsense-wordpress/" title="Earnings Dashboard" rel="me">Earnings Dashboard</a> displays detailed Google AdSense statistics and reports, on your website, under your administration panel.

 = Earnings Dashboard for Google Adsense™ main features =